nnellans/terraform-guide/README.md

   The keys & values mentioned above are specific to the type of Remote Backend (in this case `azurerm`).
 They specify:
   - How to find the storage (name, resource group, etc.)
   - How to authenticate to the storage (service principal, access key, etc.)
+  - Read the documentation for your chosen Remote Backend type for more information.
-- Remote Backends can NOT use terraform variables or references
+- Remote Backends can NOT use Terraform variables or references, these values must be hard-coded
   - Terraform sets the Remote Backend as the very first step, even before it processes variables
+  - Do NOT put sensitive values directly in this block.
+Instead, you have a couple of options to provide these values in other ways:
-  - You do not want to put sensitive values directly in this block, so instead you could use something like partial configuration.
-This is where the backend block is missing the sensitive key/value pairs and instead you provide them via switches to terraform.exe:
+    - 'Partial Configuration'.
+This is where the `backend` block is missing key/value pairs and instead you provide them via switches to terraform.exe.
+Partial Configuration has 2 options:
-    - `terraform.exe -backend-config="key=value" -backend-config="key=value"`
+    - Option 1 is individual key/value pairs:  `terraform.exe -backend-config="key=value" -backend-config="key=value"`
-    - `terraform.exe -backend-config=backend.hcl`
+    - Option 2 is to use a separate file:  `terraform.exe -backend-config=backend.hcl`
-      - Where backend.hcl is a file which contains only the key/value pairs that are needed
+      - Where `backend.hcl` is a file which contains only the key/value pairs that are needed by the backend
       - Do NOT check this file into version control if it contains sensitive values
-    - Or, you could set special environment variables that the Remote Backend will automatically read from.
+    - Lastly, you could set special environment variables that the Remote Backend will automatically read from.
 Each Remote Backend supports its own special environment variables.
 Check the docs for your Remote Backend of choice.

-## Terraform Workspaces
+### Terraform Workspaces
 - You may want to consider these as 'local' Workspaces, as they are different from Terraform Cloud Workspaces
 - If you create Workspaces, they each get their own state file.
 However, all Workspaces still share the same Backend
 - They are placed in a new subfolder called `env:` and each workspace gets its own subfolder under that: